FUELS:

 of heat liberated and the temperature attained

-thereby depends upon this property of a fuel.
+thereby depends upon this property of a fuel. - 2.How should be the ignition temperature of

 an ideal fuel?